teamdotblue/PsyshBundle/README.md

 composer require --dev theofidry/psysh-bundle
 ```

 Then, enable the bundle by updating your `app/AppKernel.php` file to enable the bundle:
+(not needed on symfony 5, bundle is automaticaly registred in `config/bundles.php`)
 ```php
 <?php
 // app/AppKernel.php